 I am so excited I was able to turn my failure into a resounding success!
-So who is ready to give this a try?
-Be sure to check out my failure too for lots of tips on what not to do and this update for answers to frequently asked questions and more tips for making your own DIY photo canvas.
+If you are thinking about giving this a try, be sure to check out my failure too for lots of tips on what not to do and this update for answers to frequently asked questions and more tips for making your own DIY photo canvas.

 Want more ideas for displaying your family photos?
 Here are a few of my favorites: